Kazakhstan country brief

 Services and investment

-Foreign direct investment in Kazakhstan exceeds US$100 billion.
+Foreign direct investment in Kazakhstan exceeded US$123billion in 2013.
 Attracting further investment is integral to the Kazakhstan Government’s plans to diversify the economy- especially in areas like non-ferrous metals production which complement its energy endowment- and to develop industrial clusters to promote synergies in sectors of comparative advantage.

 As the Kazakhstan Government implements its transport development strategy, opportunities may emerge for Australian business in infrastructure development and financing.
 Valued at over US$30 billion, the strategy involves redevelopment of highways, railroads, airports and port facilities.
-Ambitions for the China-Europe Highway, expected for completion in 2013, is one such example.
-Aimed at cutting transit times between Asia and Europe in half, the Kazakh government has committed to building 2787 km of this highway.
-The project was dubbed ‘the construction of the century’ by President Nazarbayev in his State of the Nation Address on 27 January 2012.
+The China-Europe ’New Silk Road’ railway line is one such example.
+The rail link means that freight can travel from Germany to South-eastern China in just 15 days.

 Kazakhstan’s investment promotion agency is Kaznex Invest.